-Marrung is a strategy to ensure that all Koorie Victorians achieve their learning aspirations and realise the full benefits of the Education State.
+Marrung is a strategy to ensure that all Koorie Victorians achieve their learning aspirations.

 Marrung is the Wemba Wemba word for the Murray Cypress pine tree, representing branches of education and knowledge.
 We thank the Wemba Wemba people for allowing the use of their language in the naming of this plan.

 - the rich and thriving culture, knowledge and experience of our First Nations peoples are celebrated by all Victorians